ugSUBMARINE/local-colabfold-server/README.md

       +   at https://github.com/ugSUBMARINE/local-colabfold-server/blob/6752cbb9cc7b0f463e063f763d6b68956f139605/loc_production_server/pre_app.py#L164
       +   the number of sequences can be changed with adding ` ,max_protein=N`
       +   the number of amino acids can be changed with adding ` ,max_seqlen=L`

+### Created log files
+There are several log files that get created to monitor what's happening (assuming the server gets started with `run_on_start.sh`)
+*   on startup
+    *   at `storage_path/.shutdown` :
+        -   `machinestartup` : contains the date when the computer was started
+        -   `serverstartup` : contains the date and whether the start of the website succeded or not
+    *   at `loc_prod_path/log_files` :
+        -   `app.pid` : contains the PID of the master process of  gunicorn
+        -   `error.log` : contains error and info about processes on the website
+*   during production
+    *   at `loc_prod_path/log_files` :
+        -   `error.log` : contains error and info about processes on the website
+        -   `execution.log` : contains all system output written by the running scripts/program/colabfold/...
+        -   `ip.log` : contains which ip address visited which route
+    *   at `loc_prod_path/schedule` :
+        -   `log.file` : which driver bash script was executed when and what was the return value

+### Create system files
+Different system file will be created during the websites activity to keep up with whats happening
+*   at `loc_prod_path/tokens`
+    -   `registered_tokens.txt` : the registered tokens are stored there
+*   at `storage_path/.shutdown`
+    -   `work.active` : contains the name of the driver script as well as its start time and will be deleted after the script finished
+*   at `loc_prod_path/schedule`
+    -   `exe_scripts/SCRIPTNAME.sh` : the driver script for a colabfold run - it contains the colabfold command as well as the zip and token remove commands
+    -   `execution_schedule.txt` : contains the paths to the driver scripts that need to be executed

 The images that are used as backgrounds were created using KerasCV's Stable Diffusion implementation.